openvinotoolkit/openvino/docs/notebooks/mobileclip-video-search-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-681/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/mobileclip/modules/common/transformer.py:125: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-697/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/mobileclip/modules/common/transformer.py:125: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if seq_len != self.num_embeddings:

 Run OpenVINO model inference
 ----------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 Select device for image encoder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3